• Bread Machine

 • Visitors – What do you add to your breads in order to improve them or to make them more unique?
 For example, do you add extra ingredients such as dried herbs, cinnamon, chopped walnuts, raisins, etc. Please post your ingredient additions in the comment section below.
 Your recipe tips are a great help to beginning bakers.

-• The main problem with using regular milk is that people tend to use cold refrigerated milk and this can slow the yeast growth.
-Try to use lukewarm milk (or instant powdered milk mixed into warm water).
-Microwave the milk briefly until it is lukewarm.
+• Do NOT use cold milk to make this recipe.
+The main problem with using regular milk is that people tend to use cold refrigerated milk and this can slow the yeast growth.
+Try to use warm milk (or instant powdered milk mixed into warm water).
 However, you should also be aware that the milk/water should not be too hot because very hot milk/water can kill the yeast.

 • Many bakers (myself included) like to make an indent in the top of the flour in order to hold the bread machine yeast in place (looks sort of like a small flour volcano with a yeast crater).
 This is done to prevent the yeast from falling into the liquid ingredients (and activating prematurely), coming into contact with the salt, etc. until the bread machine is turned on.